bhuvi226/Progressive-Web-App/README.md

 - `manifest.webmanifest`: PWA manifest with app metadata and icons.
 - `service-worker.js`: Service worker implementing a simple cache-first strategy for static assets.

-## What to Submit

-For your assessment submission, you can:

-- Push this folder to a **GitHub repository** and share the link.
-- Optionally deploy to a static host (e.g. GitHub Pages, Netlify, Vercel) and share a **live demo URL**.

-In your short note, you can summarize:

 - **Approach**:
   - "Built a plain JS PWA that captures or uploads an image and performs on-device object detection using TensorFlow.js (COCO-SSD)."